SMe12435/OpenCV/README.md

 `pip install --upgrade imutils` can be used for the same.

 ## NOTE
 I have made .ipnyb files so that one can see what is going on step by step.
-Change the image importing statement to args["image"] instead of image file name while exporting the ipnyb file to python file.
+Change `image = cv2.imread("doc1.jpeg")` to  `image = cv2.imread(args["image"])` instead of image file name while exporting the ipnyb file to python file.

 ### For 001_Introduction.ipnyb